school logo in yellow

 The SENDco in conjunction with other staff members, analyses SEND progress data to ensure that both whole class teaching and interventions are meeting the needs of our pupils with SEND.
 Progress data of all learners at Kinsale Infant is analysed by teachers, Senior Leaders and governors, the Local Authority and Ofsted.

 All learners at Kinsale have the same opportunity to access extra-curricular activities.
-This includes making reasonable adjustments for children with long-term conditions such as asthma, diabetes or epilepsy although these children are not considered to have SEND (click here for information about our school’s Equality Information and Objectives and here for our school’s medical needs policy).
+This includes making reasonable adjustments for children with long-term conditions such as asthma, diabetes or epilepsy although these children are not considered to have SEND (click here for information about our school’s Equality Information and Objectives and our school’s medical needs policy).
 At Kinsale we offer a wide range of clubs which are open to all and change termly.
 Further information about clubs can be found in our monthly newsletters.
 For information about other activities in the area click here.

 Transition is a part of life for all learners between classes and schools.
 We are committed to ensuring transitions are positive for all children at Kinsale.
 This may include additional visits and / or meetings for children with SEND and their parents.
 It may also include extra resources or strategies to ensure that their needs are met.